Butterfly raises $250 million for portable full-body ultrasound scanner

 Rothberg, who invented the world’s first DNA sequencer chip (the Ion Torrent) and developed a metastatic breast cancer treatment that’s still in use today, said his work in ultrasound was inspired by a presentation from prolific MIT physicist Max Tegmark.
 Tegmark postulated that a system with thousands of antennas could measure energy more efficiently than any single transducer, which Rothberg, whose oldest daughter suffers from tuberous sclerosis, thought could be applied to ultrasound imaging.

 With Tegmark’s blessing and the help of one of his graduate students, Nevada Sanchez, Rothberg and a team of about 50 scientists, developers, and engineers built the tech that makes the iQ tick — the aforementioned butterfly network — on the back of research by Stanford professor Pierre Khuri-Yakub.
-It took eight years of R&D, but John Martin, Butterfly’s chief medical officer, is adamant it was well worth the wait.
-He has reason to be: while testing iQ three years ago, he discovered a tumor under his tongue squamous cell that he’d earlier dismissed as an overactive lymph node.
+It took eight years of R&D, but John Martin, Butterfly’s chief medical officer, is adamant that it was well worth the wait.
+He has reason to be: While testing iQ three years ago, he discovered a tumor under his tongue — a squamous cell that he’d earlier dismissed as an overactive lymph node.

 The first units begin shipping today to the tens of thousands of customers who reserved them.
 Rothberg hopes to partner with nonprofits and universities to bring it to the developing world.
-And to that end, in April, Butterfly and a Brown University ultrasound team piloted iQ in the intensive care units in Kenyan hospitals.
+To that end, in April Butterfly and a Brown University ultrasound team piloted iQ in the intensive care units in Kenyan hospitals.

-The plan is to sell more than a quarter of a million devices in the next 18 months, but Butterfly’s already hard at work on two new products: a patch that uses ultrasound to monitor patients, and an ingestible pill that looks at cancer from within the body.
-Rothberg believes that one day, the firm’s platform will replace the stethoscope.
+The plan is to sell more than a quarter of a million devices in the next 18 months, but Butterfly’s already hard at work on two new products: a patch that uses ultrasound to monitor patients and an ingestible pill that looks at cancer from within the body.
+Rothberg believes that one day the firm’s platform will replace the stethoscope.